 Here are a few to consider:

 Rhyolite.
 One of the state’s most picturesque ghost towns, Rhyolite also was one of the most overly promoted when it came to actually producing gold and silver.
-Established in 1905 about three hours north of Las Vegas, the town quickly grew to include more than 6,000 residents.
+Established in 1905 in southeast Nevada, the town quickly grew to include more than 6,000 residents.
 Within five years, it boasted three railroad lines, its own stock exchange, several banks and blocks of stone buildings.

 Initial assays for the district — called the Bullfrog Mining District because of the green color of the gold ore — indicated ore with a value of $3,000 a ton, but those early signs were misleading.
 Ultimately, only slightly more than $1.5 million in gold was pulled from the area, considerably less than was spent developing the community.